 While Penn State continues to build its scholarship endowment, available funds do not yet reach all deserving students.
-Each year, Penn State enrolls many outstanding and academically talented students and therefore cannot assist all deserving students.
 Scholarship funds are very competitive and limited.

 Awards vary and are determined by donor guidelines.
 The average award is $2,500 for the academic year.
-Scholarships are awarded on the basis of merit or financial need, or a combination, as defined by the specific scholarship program.
+Scholarships are awarded based on merit or financial need, or a combination, as defined by the specific scholarship program.

 Penn State Behrend Robert Noyce Teacher Scholarship Program